goblimey/learn-unix/README.md

 When it finishes,
 you get another prompt.

-Run these commands one by one.
+Run the commands one by one.
-Wait for each to finish before running the next:
+Wait for each to finish before running the next.

+Run this commands in your git bash window:

     git clone https://github.com/goblimey/learn-unix

+That creates a directory called learn-unix containing a copy of this repository.

+In your DOS command window, change to that directory and build the docker image like so:

     cd learn-unix

-    docker build . -t learnunix
+    docker build -t learnunix .

+(Note the "." at the end of the line.)

 That last command will take a few minutes.
 It will produce output showing what it's doing.